Steps for Admission

 Applicants must appear in person at the Idaho Supreme Court in Boise to be sworn-in.
 Please note that applicants have six months from the date of the Order of Admission to be sworn-in.
 Idaho Bar Commission Rule 220.

-If you have questions about the Practical Skills seminar, please contact Mahmood Sheikh, Deputy Executive Director, at (208) 334-4500.
+If you have questions about the New Admittee Education Requirement, please contact Mahmood Sheikh, Deputy Executive Director, at (208) 334-4500.

 If you have questions about CLE requirements, please contact Annette Strauser, Membership Administrator, at (208) 334-4500.